Tracing Propagator

 -jar springboot-client.jar

-# OTEL start example
+# OTEL startup example

-$ java -javaagent:/usr/local/ddtrace/opentelemetry-javaagent.jar\
+$ java -javaagent:/usr/local/ddtrace/opentelemetry-javaagent.jar \

 -jar springboot-server.jar

-request header to the server
+header to the server.

 in ddtrace.conf